neacsum/utf8/doxygen/mainpage.md

 - environment functions: getenv(), putenv()
 - conversion of command-line arguments: get_argv() and free_argv()
 - C++ I/O streams: \ref utf8::ifstream, \ref utf8::ofstream, \ref utf8::fstream
-- Character classification functions *is...*: \ref charclass
+- Character classification functions: \ref charclass "is... (isdigit, isalnum, etc.)"
+- A simple \ref utf8::buffer "buffer class" for handling Windows API parameters.

 # Usage #
-Before using this library it is a good idea to review the guidelines from the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/).
+Before using this library you might want to review the guidelines from the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/).
 In particular:
 - define UNICODE or _UNICODE in your program (for Visual Studio users make sure "Use Unicode Character Set" option is defined).